-- Students wishing to apply college credit earned at other postsecondary institutions toward JALC degrees or certificates. - Students intending to use federal Veteran's benefits. - Students needing to provide proof of course prerequisites.
+- Students wishing to apply college credit earned at other postsecondary institutions toward JALC degrees or certificates. - Students using federal Veteran's benefits. - Students providing proof of course prerequisites.

 Official transcripts must be sent directly from the issuing institution to the JALC Admissions and Records Office.
 Home-school transcripts must be submitted in a typed transcript format.
-Transcripts must include students' name (first, middle and last), date of birth, address, course title, units of credit, semester completed, grades, description of grading system, graduation date, signature of parent or home-school administrator and a graduation date if the transcript is complete.
+Transcripts must include the student's name (first, middle, and last), date of birth, address, course title, units of credit, semester completed, grades, description of grading system, graduation date, signature of parent or home-school administrator, and a graduation date if the transcript is complete.

-Admissions, degree and certificate requirements that are published in this catalog should be used as a guide for students who begin their course of study in the current academic years.
+Admissions, degree, and certificate requirements that are published in this catalog should be used as a guide for students who begin their course of study in the current academic years.